suffolklibraries/sljekyll/_events/bury-2017-12-09-table-top-sale.md

 breadcrumb: y
 ---

 Pick up some special Christmas treats, presents and decorations at our craft fair.
+Try your luck with our tombola and enjoy some tea and coffee.

 Visit the library foyer desk to book a table for £5.